Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Introduction

-In recent years, high-resolution (i.e., 1 -- 10 m) satellite image time series have become increasingly available \cite{roy2021global}.
+In recent years, high-resolution (i.e., 1 -- 10 m) satellite image time series (SITS) have become increasingly available \cite{roy2021global}.
 Those data have enabled a shift from detecting land cover changes in image pairs acquired years apart to continuous annual and sub-annual change detection \cite{zhu2022remote}.
 In contrast, urban change detection methods are predominantly designed for bi-temporal change detection from image pairs acquired multiple years apart \cite{shafique2022deep}.
 However, considering the unprecedented rate of global urbanization \cite{liu2018high}, it is essential to develop a new suite of methods that detect urban changes continuously.
-While continuous change detection can be achieved by applying a bi-temporal model to consecutive image pairs in satellite image time series (see Figure \ref{fig:cucd_bitemporal}), this approach fails to exploit multi-temporal, i.e., $>$ 2 images, information.
-Furthermore, recent studies \cite{papadomanolaki2019detecting, papadomanolaki2021deep} have demonstrated the effectiveness of multi-temporal change detection models which predict changes between the first and last images of a satellite image time series (see Figure \ref{fig:multitemporal_cd}).
+While continuous change detection can be achieved by applying a bi-temporal model to consecutive image pairs in SITS (see Fig. \ref{fig:cucd_bitemporal}), this approach fails to exploit multi-temporal, i.e., $>$ 2 images, information.
+Furthermore, recent studies \cite{papadomanolaki2019detecting, papadomanolaki2021deep} have demonstrated the effectiveness of multi-temporal change detection models that predict changes between the first and last images of a SITS (see Fig. \ref{fig:multitemporal_cd}).
 For example, multi-temporal information can help to reduce commission errors from registration errors, illumination differences, or other types of change unrelated to the problem of interest \cite{papadomanolaki2021deep}.
 In addition, it can mitigate the effect of cloud artifacts in single images \cite{papadomanolaki2019detecting}.
 Existing multi-temporal change detection methods employ either recurrent layers, such as long short-term memory (LSTM) layers \cite{hochreiter1997long}, or 3D convolutional layers to model temporal information \cite{papadomanolaki2019detecting, papadomanolaki2021deep, meshkini2024multi, saha2020change}.
 While these layers effectively model short-range temporal dependencies in time series data, the self-attention mechanism can explicitly model temporal dependencies across all timestamps of a time series \cite{vaswani2017attention}.
-However, self-attention is predominately used in urban change detection to model long-range dependencies in space \cite{chen2020spatial, chen2021remote, bandara2022transformer, liu2023attention}.
-In contrast, this research aims to use self-attention to model multi-temporal information extracted from satellite image time series for urban change detection.
+Thus, several recent segmentation methods for SITS employ the self-attention mechanism to explicitly model temporal dependencies across all timestamps of a time series \cite{garnot2021panoptic, tarasiou2023vits}.
+However, the temporal models in these methods collapse the temporal dimension, resulting in a single output feature.
+Therefore, they do not facilitate continuous urban change detection, which requires the full temporal information to produce change maps between each consecutive image pair in the SITS.